Letters from Lodi

-2. An naturalistic, unadulturated rendering of the Zinfandel grape as grown in this 120-year-old vineyard, meant to be highly respectful of this provenance.
+2. An naturalistic, unadulterated rendering of the Zinfandel grape as grown in this 120-year-old vineyard, meant to be highly respectful of this provenance.

-This wine, in fact, is almost Beaujolais-like in its exuberant strawberry/cherry fragrance—a varietal profile very true to other Zinfandels grown in this part of Lodi—and lively, tongue-tingling, acid-driven intensity of fruit, couched in an edgy yet pliant medium-full body.
+This wine is almost Beaujolais-like in its exuberant strawberry/cherry fragrance—a varietal profile very true to other Zinfandels grown in this part of Lodi—and lively, tongue-tingling, acid-driven intensity of fruit, couched in an edgy yet pliant medium-full body.

 O'Halloran's approach is also calculated to achieve an ultra-bright fruit profile meant to be 100% free of the oakiness far more typical of California Zinfandels—or at least over 99.9% of them.
 Oak is decidedly not a sensory factor in this wine.

 "We make the 'Old Gods' traditionally.
 The fruit is destemmed and fermented in an open-top oak vat.
 The must is pumped over or punched down daily depending on how the ferment looks and tastes.
-It is then aged in 3+ year old American oak for 10 months before bottling.
-The fruit that comes from the old vines has so much depth and character I think you don't need any tricks in the cellar to draw that flavor out, I just try and make sure we pick when there is still enough natural acids in the grapes to balance that depth."
+It is then aged in 3+-year-old American oak for 10 months before bottling.
+The fruit that comes from the old vines has so much depth and character I think you don't need any tricks in the cellar to draw that flavor out, I just try and make sure we pick when there are still enough natural acids in the grapes to balance that depth."

 On this wine's particular cartoon label—depicting a "royal" goat shooting a bubblegum gun—O'Halloran adds:

-Above all, says O'Halloran, "We really have one core mission at Iconic—to make wines we want to drink."
-And, in fact, these are wines anyone, from discerning connoisseurs to the most casual wine lovers, can appreciate for their purity and lightness of sensory qualities as much as for their unadulturated manifestations of Lodi grapes.
+Above all, says O'Halloran, "We have one core mission at Iconic—to make wines we want to drink."
+And these are wines anyone, from discerning connoisseurs to the most casual wine lovers, can appreciate for their purity and lightness of sensory qualities as much as for their unadulterated manifestations of Lodi grapes.